raaba241/Ecommerce-FullStack-Store/README.md

 # ECOMMERCE-FULLSTACK-STORE [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This website was created to
+This website was created to see how a fully functional ecommerce website would operate.
+Ecommerce websites are arguably one of the most important website types in history so being able to create one from ground up very eye-openning.
+This website gives you the ability to see trending products, search products by its category, add items to the cart and checkout.

  ## Table of Contents
 - [Installation](#installation)